-The results of this study show the feasibility of using EM and magnetic geophysical techniques to obtain very important information regarding to geological, hydrogeological and environmental aspects of the studied area, such as: the determination of fresh/saline water contact, the location of geological structures such as faults, the delimitation of the aquifers and the indication of the best locations to drill water wells in this sector of the North Fluminense Coastal Plains in Rio de Janeiro State, Brazil.

-The TEM method was useful to identify the layered structure (sand, clay and bedrock) and to define the resistive/conductive contacts, marked with the presence of saline water intrusions and a fault in the crystalline basement, probably refilled with sandy material.
-On the other hand, the FEM method has proved to be useful as a quick recognizing technique to determine both lateral variations and fresh/saline water contacts in geological formations.
-Finally, with the addition of magnetic data, it was detected the existence of a fault in the NE/SW direction, as it is shown in the main family of faults of Figure 2, and the bedrock topography.
-These results suggested that the EM and the Magnetic methods together can be employed as complementary tools for extensive hydrogeological studies, as it is been planned to be done in a near future, in a larger region covering the studied area.
+The results of this study show the feasibility of using EM and magnetic geophysical techniques in contributing for the solution of several problems: the determination of fresh/saline water contact, the location of geological structures such as faults, the delimitation of the aquifers and the indication of the best locations to drill water wells in this sector of the North Fluminense Coastal Plains in Rio de Janeiro State, Brazil.
+The TEM method was useful in both showing the layered structure (sand, clay and bedrock) and in defining the resistive/conductive contacts, marked with the presence of saline water intrusions and a fault in the crystalline basement, probably refilled with sandy material.
+On the other hand, the FEM method has proved to be a fast recognizing technique to determine both lateral variations and fresh/saline water contacts in geological formations.
+Finally, with the addition of magnetic data, the obtained results depict the existence of a fault in the NE/SW direction, as it is shown in the main family of faults of Figure 2, and the bedrock topography.
+These results suggest that these methods together can be employed as complementary tools in more extensive hydrogeological studies, as planned in a future for a larger region covering the studied area.